 Historic sites in Malta & across the Maltese Islands

-One of the things the Maltese Islands are known for are the structures, remains and the historic sites in Malta and across the Maltese islands, that have been discovered for us to be able to experience different times of history for ourselves.
+One of the things the Maltese Islands are known for are the structures, remains, and historic sites in Malta and across the Maltese islands, that have been discovered for us to be able to experience different times of history for ourselves.
 You can find some of the oldest structures dating back to 3600 BC.
-For those who are interested in Maltese historic sites and archaeology, take your pick from Neolithic temples, to catacombs and hypogea, taking you all the way to our time.
+For those who are interested in Maltese historic sites and archaeology, take your pick from Neolithic temples to catacombs and hypogea, taking you all the way to our time.
 There is something for everyone to experience.